MekDrop/MekDrop.github.io/public_html/wp-content/plugins/seo-redirection/readme.txt

 Go to Discvered 404 Error Pages tab, choose any 404 error page and choose 'Redirect' to create It's redirection, you can add it as a custom redirection if you know it\'s URL.

 == Changelog ==
+= 3.5 =
+* Fixing some issues.
+= 3.4 =
+* Fixing error appears when deleting the plugin.
+= 3.3 =
+* Hot fixes
+= 3.2 =
+* Hot fixes
+= 3.1 =
+* Redirect loops protection
+= 3 =
+* Hot fixes
+= 2.9 =
+* Hot fixes for redirecting woocommerce products.
+= 2.8 =
+* Redirect loop prevention.
+* The Ad for the premium version has become in a separate tab not in all the plugin screens as it may disturb some people.
+* Some other fixes.
+= 2.7 =
+* Some fixes.
+= 2.6 =
+* Some hot fixes.
 = 2.5 =
 * Using relative URLs instead of absolute URL's, This will usefull when changing the domian name.
-= 2.6 =
-* Some hot fixes.
-== 2.8 ==
-* Redirect loop prevention
-* The Ad for the premium version has become in a separate tab not in all the plugin screens as it may disturb some people.
-* Some other fixes